 - look for problems with your heart’s valves

-Before the catheterization begins, you will be asked to undress and wear a hospital gown.
-You will lie on a bed, and a nurse will begin an intravenous (IV) line.
-The IV, which is usually placed in your arm or hand, will deliver medication and fluids to you before, during, and after the procedure.
+Before starting the heart catheterization procedure, a nurse will place an intravenous (IV) line in your arm or hand.
+The IV line will deliver medication and fluids to you before, during, and after the procedure.

-You will be sedated for the procedure, but you will remain alert enough to respond to instructions from doctors and nurses.
+You’ll typically receive a medication called a sedative to help you relax, but you’ll remain alert enough to respond to instructions from doctors and nurses.